 Still, this method can sometimes benefit you as well, but always do your homework to see if you are eligible for other forms of relief as well.
 In some cases, you may actually be able to get penalties and fees removed, for example, while still making payments on your tax due.
 You may be able to dispute the IRS assessment or possibly file an amended tax return that takes advantage of deductions and credits you did not realize you were eligible to use.

 All of this together is an excellent reason to seek advice and help from the professional tax relief services at Instant Tax Solutions.
-Our experienced, expert tax professionals will review your finances in detail and present all the available options for you.
+Our experienced, expert Houston tax debt relief attorneys will review your finances in detail and present all the available options for you.
 If an installment plan is in the cards, we can represent your interests and ensure that you get a plan that fits your financial needs.

 If you are ready to talk about your tax relief options, we are ready to listen.
 Call us at (888) 921-3781 or reach out to us online for a free, confidential, no-obligation consultation today.